 - 1 cup raw almonds

-- 1 tbsp of ghee or coconut oil
+- 1 Tablespoon ghee, or coconut oil, melted

 - 1 egg white